sergiocf-cit/gist-app/README.md

     DTO for API
     Entity for Room
     Without prefix per instance(Gist) for the model
-- Android Paging for infinite scrolling
+- Android Paging for infinite scrolling with loading and error handler
 - I had to write a JsonDeserializer for files field because the way gist retrieves it.
+- Room for persistence